pdpipe/pdpipe/docs/index.md

 application, support pipeline arithmetics and enable easier handling of mixed-type data.

+Current releases include tools for inspecting pipeline structure and runtime
+behavior: `PdPipeline.to_dot()` exports dependency-free Graphviz DOT diagrams, and `PdPipeline.trace()` returns structured per-stage diagnostics for a dataframe run.
+Column-generation stages include `Diff` for `pandas.Series.diff`, and `ApplyByCols` / `ApplyToRows` can opt into thread-based parallel execution with `n_jobs` while keeping serial execution as the default.
+Scikit-learn users can wrap arbitrary matrix-to-matrix transformers with `SklearnColumnTransform`.

 ```py
 >>> df = pd.DataFrame(
         data=[[4, 165, 'USA'], [2, 180, 'UK'], [2, 170, 'Greece']],